MicrosoftDocs/dynamics365smb-docs/business-central/bi-how-work-account-schedule.md

 6. Choose the **Edit Column Definition** action to set up a column.
 7. Fill in the fields on the line as follows: In the **Column Type** field, select **Formula**.
 In the **Formula** field, enter a formula for the amount you want to calculate a percentage for, followed by the percentage sign (%).
 So, if column number N contains the net change, enter **N%**.
 8. Repeat steps 4 through 7 for each group of rows you want to break down by percentage.

+## Example:

+## Use G/L account categories to change the layout of your financial statements

+You can use G/L account categories to change the layout of your financial statements.
+For example, once you've set up your account categories on the **G/L Account Categories** page, you can choose the **Generate Financial Reports** action and update the underlying financial reports for the core financial reports.
+Then the next time you run one of these reports, such as the **Balance Statement** report, new totals and subentries are added.

+> [!NOTE]
+> The top-level account categories, such as the **Liabilities** node, are fixed and you cannot add your own.
+However, you can delete and add account categories at lower levels and define how the related financial report appears in reports.
+>
+> You should create and structure your own lower-level G/L account categories from scratch, in a hierarchy if needed, rather than try to rearrange the existing ones.
+For example, you can restructure the **Liabilities** node to contain a new **Equity** node followed by the **Current Liabilities** and **Long Term Liabilities** nodes.

 ## Set up financial reports with overviews